railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 prices, or the number of decimal places to hold with each price field.
 To change the accuracy of a field, follow these steps:

-1. Make sure you have the extended user interface.
-The setting is on your user screen.
+1. Make sure you have the `Extended` user interface.
+The setting is in your user preferences.

-2. From the Administration menu, choose Customization: Database Structure:
+2. Go to :menuselection:`Administration --> Customization --> Database Structure -->
-   Decimal Accuracy.
+   Decimal Accuracy`.
+This list contains a number of predefined elements.

-3. Open the entry you want to change.
-Purchase Price and Sale Price are the most common ones related to prices, but some fields are controlled by the Account entry.
+3. Open the entry you want to change. `Purchase Price` and `Sale Price` are the most common ones related to prices, but some fields are controlled by the `Account` entry.

 4. Type a new value in the digits field, and save the entry.
-Don't change the Usage field, or it will stop working.
+Do not change the description in the `Usage` field, or it will stop working.

 5. Close the screen where you were editing prices and reopen it.
 The price field should now have the number of digits you asked for.